Microsoft SQL Table Update

 ConnectionStringFragments

-Provide a list of extra connection string fragments that are not part of the standard connection properties.
-The fragments must be in the format key=value and different fragments should be listed underneath each other.
+Use this property to add any extra parameters to the SQL connection string that are not part of the standard connection properties.
+Each fragement should be in the format key=value

 TableXml